Lils Mackintosh: The early years (1972–1990)

 Mackintosh then decided to become more experienced as a lead singer and played in different rock and hard rock bands.
 She also toured on a regular basis.
 One of the highlights was an extended tour in Sudan, Kuwait and Egypt.
 This was also the period in her career where she had the honor to perform with jazz legends like Oscar Peterson and B.B.
 King.

 In 1977, Mackintosh released her first jazz single, a cover version of the Rodgers and Hart classic "My Funny Valentine".

-Transition to jazz (1990-now)
+Transition to jazz

 Winning the 1990 'Vocalistenprijs' at the Dutch Jazzconcours in Breda led to a significant career change.
 Mackintosh then decided to specialize in jazz music.
 She started to perform extensively in Europe and the United States and was a regular performer at the legendary North Sea Jazz Festival.